LightCloud0/SWAv2/README.md

 SWA v2 is an advanced utility designed specifically for integration with [Steamtools](https://steamtools.net), streamlining functionality and enhancing user convenience.

+## 📂 Features

+- **Over 2500+ Games**: Access a vast library of games, ensuring you have the most up-to-date titles at your fingertips.
+- **DLC Support**: Download and manage downloadable content (DLCs) for your games, ensuring a complete and enriched gaming experience.
+- **Launcher Bypasses**: Enjoy the ability to bypass various game launchers, enhancing flexibility and user control over game management.

 ## 📂 Directories

 - **Games**: [Browse the Game Directory](./Games) to explore all available content.